FAQ: Internship Funding

 What do I do about housing during my internship?

 Although some internships offer housing, most do not.
-Before you apply for an internship, be sure that you can figure out a place to live.
+Before you apply for an internship, be sure that you can figure out a place to live before you apply.
 Many students choose to live with relatives or friends during the summer.
 Also, many college campuses open up their dorms to summer interns for a reasonable rate.
 Be sure to think through this issue carefully while selecting your internships.
+The most challenging cities to find affordable housing are New York City and Washington, DC.

 If you are doing an internship on campus or nearby and would like to apply to live in the dorms this summer, you can find more information on Sewanee's Human Resources website, including costs and how to apply.